 Managing Parkinson’s disease (PD) can be challenging.
-Building a care team that is well-versed in PD and will help guide you and improve quality of life.
+Building a care team that is well-versed in PD will help guide you and improve quality of life.

 People living with Parkinson's benefit most from a comprehensive, team-based healthcare approach.
 The Parkinson's Foundation promotes an allied health team approach across our Global Care Network.
 Having a group of medically diverse experts effectively managing your PD symptoms can maximize your quality of life.
 While some people find all of their specialists in one practice, in most cases, you will build your care team over time.